microsoft/pxt-arcade/docs/tutorials/dunk.md

 ## {Intro @showdialog}

 Ready to test your agility?

 Let's create a game where your player speeds through the cones to get to the hoop.

-(This video will also be available in the next step.)

 ![Blaise Tutorial Video](youtube:e4OVA6Xpl18)